-"Overview of migrating" on page 1 Migrate from earlier versions of WebSphere Process Server and WebSphere Enterprise Service Bus.
+Overview of migrating Migrate from earlier versions of WebSphere Process Server and WebSphere Enterprise Service Bus.

-After you use the migration tools to migrate to WebSphere Process Server version 6.1, you should verify the results of the automatic Cloudscape database migration and manually migrate any Cloudscape database instances that are not automatically migrated by the tools.
+After you use the migration tools to migrate to WebSphere Process Server version 6.2, you should verify the results of the automatic Cloudscape database migration and manually migrate any Cloudscape database instances that are not automatically migrated by the tools.